CBorowski-dev/docs-operaton-org/content/user-guide/testing/_index.md

 ---

 Testing BPMN processes, CMMN cases (and also DMN decisions) is just as important as testing code.
-This section explains how to write unit tests and integration tests with Camunda and explains some best practice and guidelines.
+This section explains how to write unit tests and integration tests with Operaton and explains some best practice and guidelines.

 # Unit Tests

-Camunda 7 provides helper classes to write unit tests for JUnit versions 3, 4 and 5.
+Operaton provides helper classes to write unit tests for JUnit versions 3, 4 and 5.

 ## JUnit 5

-Camunda version 7.17.0+ ships with a {{< javadocref page="org/camunda/bpm/engine/test/junit5/ProcessEngineExtension.html" text="JUnit 5 extension" >}} that provides access to the process engine and services through getter methods.
+Operaton version 7.17.0+ ships with a {{< javadocref page="org/camunda/bpm/engine/test/junit5/ProcessEngineExtension.html" text="JUnit 5 extension" >}} that provides access to the process engine and services through getter methods.

 The extensions process engine is configured by the default configuration file called `camunda.cfg.xml`, which needs to be placed on the classpath.
 A custom configuration file can be passed to the extension when creating the `ProcessEngineExtension` object.